Webpage adjusted for smaller screen width.

 and I will be a vagrant and a wanderer on the earth, (v14D)

-Cain curse includes his death
+Cain′s punishment includes his own death

 D′